 IHPA's primary function is to calculate and deliver an annual national efficient price (NEP).
 The NEP is a major determinant of the level of Commonwealth Government funding for public hospital services, providing a price signal or benchmark for the efficient cost of providing public hospital services.
-The NEP includes a range of adjustments to account for legitimate and unavoidable input costs that apply to some groups of patients or hospitals that are not adequately recognised by the classification systems used by Australian public hospitals.
+The NEP includes a range of adjustments to account for legitimate and unavoidable variations in wage costs and other inputs which affect the costs of service delivery in Australian public hospitals and are not adequately captured by the classification systems.